The Effect of State & Local Laws on Evictions

 A congressionally-directed study to investigate evictions as a legal process and the scope of unmet legal needs involving eviction at the state and local level.

 The Legal Services Corporation (LSC) has launched a congressionally-directed study to investigate the unmet legal needs surrounding eviction in the United States.
 This research is particularly timely as the COVID-19 pandemic continues to disrupt the lives and financial security of people across the country.
 This study will focus on evictions as a legal process and identify the scope of unmet legal needs involving eviction at the State and local level.
 The study will employ a multi-site, comparative approach to explore how variations in evictions laws and legal services effect the prevalence of evictions at the local level.
 The collective findings from these initiatives and associated research briefs will shed light on the eviction crisis and will empower legal aid providers with the information required to better serve their clients.
-The project will conclude in December 2021 with a summary report and rollout.
+The project will conclude in 2023 with a final report and rollout.

 LSC Eviction Laws Database

-LSC has partnered with Temple University’s Center for Public Health Law Research to create the Eviction Laws Database, a comprehensive online tool that allows users to explore the entire legal process of eviction – from pre-filing to post-judgment – in communities across the country.
+LSC partnered with Temple University’s Center for Public Health Law Research to create the Eviction Laws Database, a comprehensive online tool that allows users to explore the entire legal process of eviction – from pre-filing to post-judgment – in communities across the country.

 Matt Desmond and his colleagues at Princeton University’s Eviction Lab have done a great deal to raise awareness about the number of eviction filed in state courts and the number of final eviction orders.
 But there are many steps in the legal process that occur between these two important milestones.
 Unfortunately, the court process for eviction matters has received limited scholarly attention because of the difficulty in accessing case-level data from state courts.
 LSC’s State Court Civil Data Project provides a unique opportunity to leverage millions of case records to understand how eviction actions are managed in hundreds of local courts across the country.
 These data will be used to examine the parties involved in eviction matters, how the eviction legal process varies across jurisdictions, the rates and effectiveness of legal representation, and other important trends.
 The data are captured in near-real time and will provide actionable insights for legal service providers, court managers and policymakers.